A phase inversion benchmark for multiscale multiphase flows: Acknowledgements

 \section{Acknowledgements}

-This work is part of the MODEMI ANR project (\textit{Mod\'elisation et Simulation Multi-\'echelle des Interfaces}, ANR-11-MONU-0011) devoted to the multiscale modeling of two-phase flows.
-We thus acknowledge the support of the Agence Nationale de la Recherche (ANR) for the I2M, DALEMBERT, CORIA and IMFT laboratories concerning the Multiscale Modeling of Interfaces.
+This work was part of the MODEMI ANR project (\textit{Mod\'elisation et Simulation Multi-\'echelle des Interfaces}, ANR-11-MONU-0011) devoted to the multiscale modeling of two-phase flows.
+We thus acknowledge the support of the Agence Nationale de la Recherche (ANR) for the I2M, D'ALEMBERT, CORIA and IMFT laboratories concerning the Multiscale Modeling of Interfaces.
 The authors wish to thank the Midi-Pyr\'en\'ees and Aquitaine Regional Councils for the financial support dedicated to a PhD thesis at ONERA and IMFT and a 256-processor cluster investment, located in the TREFLE team of the I2M laboratory.
-We are grateful for access to the computational facilities of the French CINES (National computing center for higher education) and CCRT (National computing center of CEA) under project number x20142b6115, x20152b6115, x20162b6115 and A0012b06115.
+The D'ALEMBERT team benefited from the ERC grant TRUFLOW.
+We are grateful for access to the computational facilities of the French CINES (National computing center for higher education) and \red{TGCC, notably Irene-Rome, granted by GENCI} under project numbers x20142b6115, x20152b6115, x20162b6115, A0012b06115 \red{and A0092B07760}.
+The project also benefited from the PRACE grant TRUFLOW \red{number 2020225418} for a large amount of CPU hours \red{on TGCC Irene-Rome} in 2021.
 This work was also partly granted access to the HPC resources of CALMIP under the allocation 2013-P0633.
-The CORIA team would like to express its gratitude to the CRIHAN (Centre de Ressources Informatiques de HAute-Normandie, www.crihan.fr) computational centre used for providing CPU resources.
+The CORIA team would like to express its gratitude to the CRIANN (Centre R\'egional Informatique et d'Applications Num\'eriques de Normandie, www.criann.fr) for providing CPU resources. \red{We thank the technical and administrative teams of these supercomputer centers and agencies for their kind and efficient help. }